 The Handmaid's Tale

-The Republic of Gilead offers Offred only one function: to breed.
-If she deviates she will, like all dissenters, be hanged or sent out to die slowly of radiation sickness.
-But even a repressive state cannot obliterate desire - neither Offred's nor that of the two men whose future she will change forever.
+The Republic of Gilead offers Offred only one function- to breed .
+If she deviates, she will, like dissenters, be hanged at the wall or sent out to die slowly of radiation sickness.
+But even a repressive state cannot obliterate desire - neither Offred's nor that of the two men on which her future hangs. . . . .